11 Psychological Factors of Dominant Culture on Mental Health

-The dominant culture is the values, beliefs, customs, and norms most people accept and adhere to.
+The dominant culture refers to the values, beliefs, customs, and norms that most people accept and adhere to.
 People’s lives, interactions, and perspectives on the world around them are all strongly influenced by it.
-The most crucial aspect to understand about the psychological consequences of dominant culture on mental health is how cultural norms shape our lives.
+The most crucial aspect to understand about the psychological consequences of the dominant culture on mental health is how cultural norms shape our lives.

-Cultural dominance involves recognizing that dominant cultural norms, attitudes, and values can significantly impact people’s mental health in a given society.
-Recognizing this probable effect allows us to investigate how conforming to or suppressing this cultural assimilation affects many aspects of mental health.
+Cultural dominance involves recognising that dominant cultural norms, attitudes, and values can significantly impact people’s mental health in a given society.
+Recognising this probable effect allows us to investigate how conforming to or suppressing this cultural assimilation affects many aspects of mental health.
 This will provide us with a greater understanding of how cultural hegemony influences our mental health.

 The dominant culture is one through which people make sense of their circumstances, form opinions, and build their identities based on multicultural norms.
 It can either be a source of strength or stress.
 Its influence operates on multiple levels, shaping:

-Growing up, individuals are exposed to and absorb their surrounding norms through family, education, and social interactions.
-This leads to internalization, where norms become internalized values and expectations governing thoughts, behaviours, and emotions.
-Conformity to these norms is driven by the desire for belonging, acceptance and avoiding social disapproval.
+Growing up, individuals are exposed to and absorb the norms of their surrounding environment through family, education, and social interactions.
+This leads to internalization, where norms become internalized values and expectations governing thoughts, behaviors, and emotions.
+Conformity to these norms is driven by the desire for belonging, acceptance, and avoiding social disapproval.

 2. Cognitive biases and heuristics

-Cultural norms can create cognitive biases, influencing how individuals process information and make decisions.
+Cultural norms can create cognitive biases, influencing how individuals perceive and process information, as well as their decision-making processes.
 Examples include confirmation bias, where individuals favour information that reinforces existing beliefs, and ingroup bias, where individuals favour their “dominant culture over others.
 These biases shape perceptions of reality and limit alternative perspectives.

 3. Emotional regulation and self-esteem

 Counterculture dictates acceptable ways of expressing emotions.
 Suppression of emotions to comply with norms can lead to emotional dissonance and psychological distress.
-Similarly, cultural expectations regarding success, beauty, or wealth can negatively impact self-esteem if individuals fall short of them.
+Similarly, cultural expectations regarding success, beauty, or wealth can negatively impact self-esteem if individuals fail to meet them.

 4. Identity formation and belonging

-Frameworks for forming individual identities are provided by dominant culture.
+The dominant culture provides frameworks for forming individual identities.
 If someone’s ideals don’t align with the standards of their subculture, they may have internal conflicts that cause them to become confused and anxious.
-A sense of security and self-worth are fostered by belonging to the dominant cultural group, whereas poor self-esteem and feelings of loneliness can result from marginalization.
+A sense of security and self-worth are fostered by belonging to the dominant cultural group, whereas poor self-esteem and feelings of loneliness can result from marginalisation.

 5. Performance pressure and burnout